 The Cottagers refused to wilt and Bobby Zamora scored an equaliser in the ninth minute.
 Exactly what they needed, but it was still a tremendously tall order to have to score twice more and not concede another.
 But then the moment that really turned the tie on its head happens: Cannavaro is sent off.

 The Italy captain gave Zoltan Gera a tug in the 29th minute, bringing the Hungarian down as he was running onto a Bobby Zamora pass, and the referee decided he was stopping a goalscoring opportunity.
-It’s a debatable call, but one that swings the momentum of the game.
+It’s a debatable call, but one that completely swings the momentum of the game.

 Now Fulham are the ones in complete control, but the question is whether they can turn that dominance into goals.
 They hit the woodwork twice, the first time through a Simon Davies free-kick, followed soon after by an Etuhu header.
 The dam finally breaks moments later when Gera converts a low cross from Davies two yards in front of goal.
 2-1 to Fulham